psyraxaus/Prosim2GSX/memory-bank/progress.md

 # Progress Tracking: Prosim2GSX

 ## Project Status
 The Prosim2GSX project is in a functional state with the core integration between Prosim A320 and GSX Pro working as expected.
+Recent improvements to the LVAR subscription system and door operation handling have enhanced the responsiveness and reliability of the application.
 The application has been successfully migrated from .NET 7 to .NET 8, with all dependencies updated to their latest compatible versions.

 ## Implemented Features

 ### Framework and Infrastructure
+- ✅ Implemented callback-based LVAR subscription system
+- ✅ Added dictionary-based service toggle handling
+- ✅ Enhanced error handling for callbacks
 - ✅ Migration from .NET 7 to .NET 8
 - ✅ Updated NuGet packages to latest versions
 - ✅ Version updated to 0.4.0

 ### Core Integration
 - ✅ Basic connectivity between Prosim A320 and GSX Pro
-- ✅ Event monitoring and synchronization
+- ✅ Event monitoring and synchronization with callback support
 - ✅ Configuration persistence
+- ✅ Improved door operation based on service states

 ### Service Synchronization
 - ✅ Refueling synchronization between GSX and Prosim
 - ✅ Passenger and cargo boarding/deboarding synchronization
 - ✅ Ground equipment automation (GPU, Chocks, PCA)
+- ✅ Enhanced cargo door operation based on loading percentage
+- ✅ Improved catering state management

 ### Automation
 - ✅ Automatic service calls (except Push-Back, De-Ice, Gate-Selection)